 Table 3: Preliminary 2023 stock status in relation to SDC as estimated by the most recent assessment.
-Since a Federal salmon fishery in the Cook Inlet EEZ was not in place in 2023, this assessment is retrospective in nature, with values calculated with the methods and buffers proposed in this SAFE.
+Since a Federal salmon fishery in the Cook Inlet EEZ was not in place in 2023, this assessment is retrospective in nature, with values calculated with the methods and buffers in this SAFE.
 For Tier 1 stocks, MSST, MFMT, and potential yield have been updated to reflect SSC recommendations.
 A stock is being overfished if (MSST) is greater than the cumulative escapement summed across a generation (Cum.
 Escap.).
-For Tier 1-2 stocks, overfishing is assessed postseason by comparing MFMT with the actual harvest rate assessed over a generation (F{EEZ}).
+For Tier 1-2 stocks, overfishing is assessed postseason by comparing MFMT with the actual harvest rate assessed over a generation (FeEZ).
 Rates are normalized to total run size.
 For Tier 3 stocks, overfishing is assessed postseason by comparing the actual harvest across a generation (EEZ Cum.
 Harvest) with the postseason OFL.
 For Tier 1-2 stocks, the OFL is only applicable to preseason estimates and is the maximum potential EEZ harvest in the EEZ.
 Unless otherwise noted, values other than rates are in the thousands of fish.
 Asterisks indicate that estimates are suspect and/or unsupported by existing data.

 Stock Tier MSST Cum.
 Escap.
-MFMT F {EEZ} Total Run EEZ Catch Cum.
+MFMT FEEZ Total Run EEZ Catch Cum.
 Harvest Gen. Potential yield EEZ Tier 3 OFL Kenai River Late-Run sockeye salmon 1 3,030 8,561 0.23 0.08 3,882 418 1,308 1,299 NA Kasilof River sockeye salmon 1 555 3,333 0.45 0.03 460 57 140 768 NA Aggregate Other sockeye salmon (T3) 3 163 631 NA NA NA 183 457 NA 1,271 Aggregate Chinook salmon 3 44 82 NA NA NA 51 fish 635 fish NA 3 Aggregate coho salmon (T3) 3 40 32 NA NA NA 25 83 NA 440 Aggregate chum salmon 3 NA NA NA NA NA 51 127 NA 561 Aggregate pink salmon 3 NA NA NA NA NA 30 41 NA 300

 Table 4: 2024 SSC recommendations for Cook Inlet EEZ Area salmon stocks.
 Tier designations are based on the projected stock status in 2024.
 Stocks and tiers not recommended by the SSC have been removed.
 Total run size for Tiers 1-2 is estimated from the AR model.
-Escapement goals are the lower bound of the SOA's spawning escapement goal.
+Escapement goals are the lower bound of the State's spawning escapement goal.
 For Tiers 1-2, the preseason overfishing limit (OFL) is the preseason total run size forecast minus the spawning escapement target and estimated non-EEZ harvests and represents maximum potential harvest in the EEZ for the coming fishing season.
 For Tier 3, the preseason OFL is the largest historical EEZ harvest multiplied by the generation time of the species.
 For Tiers 1-2, the ABC buffer is the mean symmetric accuracy of the AR model, which accounts for retrospective error in preseason ABC and potential yield designations relative to realized postseason values.
-For Tier 3, the preseason OFL multiplied by the buffer is from a range of 0.1 to 0.90.
-The preseason acceptable biological catch (ABC) is the preseason OFL multiplied by the suffer or otherwise noted (Chinook salmon), all other values are in thousands of fish.
-Shaded rows indicate tiers and associated harvest specifications that are not recommended by the NOAA SAFE Team.
+For Tier 3, the recommended ABC buffer is from a range of 0.1 to 0.90.
+The preseason acceptable biological catch (ABC) is the preseason OFL multiplied by the buffer.
+Except for the tiers and buffer or otherwise noted (Chinook salmon), all other values are in thousands of fish.